pop-os/docs/src/config-hardware/audio-apps.md

 ![Alsamixer Keyboard Controls](/images/audio-mic/alsamixer-controls.png)

-AlsaMixer communicates directly with system-level audio processes, which makes it useful for muting or unmuting audio streams at a low level.
+ALSA controls device volumes at a lower level than PipeWire.
+It's recommended to control the volume using PipeWire, but if a sound device becomes muted in ALSA, `alsamixer` can be used to unmute it.
 Use the `🠐` `🠒` keys to navigate between sources, and press `m` to mute or unmute a source.

 ### Selecting a Sound Card